Get involved in the Alliance Against Displacement

 Next, talk to an organizer or email firstname.lastname@example.org to say you’re interested.
 We will reply with next steps.
 If you have not volunteered with us before, we will likely ask you to volunteer to give us a chance to get to know you, and for you to get to know us.

-What does it mean to be a member of the AAD collective?
+What does it mean to be a member of AAD?

-A new AAD member joins the collective in weekly collective meetings (some of which are held online) that help us plan our activities and campaigns, discuss our politics, and learn together.
+A new AAD member joins the bi-weekly membership meetings (in-person or online) where we plan our activities and campaigns, discuss our politics, and learn together.
 New members also choose an existing campaign, committee, or working group to join.
-These campaigns, committees, or working groups include but are not limited to: our regional anti-displacement campaigns (take a look at our Regional Campaigns on the website for more information), the Conditions of Struggle reading and discussion series, internal political discussion activities, or publishing work with The Volcano newspaper.
+These campaigns, committees, and working groups include but are not limited to: our regional anti-displacement campaigns (take a look at our Regional Campaigns for more information), the Conditions of Struggle reading and discussion series, internal political discussion activities, or publishing work with The Volcano newspaper.
 Depending on your interests, skills, abilities and what you hope to learn alongside us, there may be additional areas for you to become involved in, and even help us spearhead.

 Alongside the work you will do with us as an AAD member, you will also make significant contributions to shaping our collective culture and political vision.
 This kind of work is not limited to a single campaign or activity, and at times it can be some of the most important work that we engage in.
 AAD works towards collective inclusivity that respects and supports difference; responsible and accountable structures of engaging with communities and working with each other; and reflexive politics and political vision that can adjust to our historical moment as well as to the diverse needs and desires of communities we are intimately involved with.
 As a new member, you will help AAD grow politically, and you will also support individuals in their personal growth, since we recognize the life-long work of learning and unlearning oppressive power dynamics, politics, and social behaviours.